hbc/Intro-to-R-extended/lessons/00-before-we-start.md

 The instructions below are for students who have downloaded the `Intro-to-R-master.zip` prior to class.
 If you do not have this zip file please check the README file for this repo on what you need to get started.

-* Move the `Intro-to-R-master.zip` to your Dektop abd extract contents.
+* Move the `Intro-to-R-master.zip` to your Dektop and extract contents.
 You should now have a directory by the same name on your Desktop.
 * Open up RStudio
 * Under the `File` menu, click on `New project`, choose `New directory`, then `Existing Directory`